Legendary pastrami burgers, kobe wagyu, and house pickles

 That integration is the first editorial point worth noting.
 In a city where the dedicated cocktail bar and the restaurant remain largely separate categories, a venue that genuinely bridges them occupies a smaller and more deliberate niche.
 The bistro format, imported from New York's model, allows for a looser sequencing of the evening: a cocktail at the bar on arrival, wine through dinner, a digestif as the night settles.
 The progression is not prescribed by ceremony but shaped by the guest's own rhythm.

-For those tracing the full arc of an evening, the tasting progression at a venue like this tends to move through distinct registers.
+For those tracing an evening here, the progression tends to move through distinct registers.
 An opening drink sets the temperature, typically something lower-intervention and aperitif-adjacent in bistro logic.
 The middle of the meal, where the kitchen and bar program intersect most directly, is where the concept's coherence becomes readable.
-Does the food match the internationalist ambition of the branding?
-Does the wine list lean toward natural and small-producer lines, as the NO CODE name might imply, or toward a more conventional bistro selection of European anchors?
-These are the questions a meal answers through its own sequence, not through a menu description.
+The food and drinks should be assessed through the sequence of the evening, not through menu description.

 Marunouchi as Context